 In the Jesuit tradition, health science studies at Gonzaga sharpen the mind and inspire the heart.
-Through the pre-professional health science “tracks” and the Core Curriculum, students receive a strong background in science and the comprehensive liberal arts education necessary to continue their studies and earn advanced degrees.
+Through the pre-professional health science “tracks” and the University Core curriculum, students receive a strong background in science and the comprehensive liberal arts education necessary to continue their studies and earn advanced degrees.
 At the same time, they also develop a philosophical and humanitarian perspective to address social and ethical issues.
 Students realize their passion fully when they earn a degree in Medicine, Dentistry, or Veterinary Medicine and put that degree to work.

 Gonzaga students seeking entrance into professional health programs can major in many areas, although the majority of students are Biology, Chemistry, or Biochemistry students.
 That said, each year students majoring in other disciplines also work with the Health Science Careers Committee at Gonzaga as they complete professional school requirements as outlined below.

 - 1 semester of general chemistry & 1 semester of bioanalytical chemistry

 - 3-4 semesters of biology (Biochemistry is strongly recommended and may soon be required by many medical schools)

 - 1 semester each of introductory sociology and psychology

 - 1 year of English (a semester each of composition and literature)

 - 1 semester of calculus or statistics (math requirements vary widely among graduate and professional programs)

 Please visit the Health Science website for specific details on the Gonzaga Health Science Careers Committee's process to prepare Gonzaga Students for professional schools.